 Issues to consider include:

 • While the older person may believe they are on the Certificate of Title, often they are not.
-This can make it difficult for the older person to retrieve their investment if the arrangement comes to an end.
+This can make it difficult for the older person to retrieve their investment if the arrangement ends.

 • The older person may be on the Certificate of Title but may also be a co-borrower on the mortgage, even though they have agreed that the child will pay the regular payments.
 If the child ceases to make the payments for any reason, the parent may be required by the bank to pick up payment of the mortgage.
 Older people on Centrelink age pensions struggle to do this and, if they can’t meet the repayments, the property is then at risk of being sold by the bank.